gengibrepower/Random-Forest-C-lang/README.md

 # Random Forest Implementation for Breast Cancer Classification

 This project implements a Random Forest algorithm in C for binary classification using a CSV dataset.
-The dataset used is the `breast-cancer.csv`, which contains information for determining whether a breast cancer diagnosis is positive or negative.Dataset in the [link](https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset)
+The dataset used is the `breast-cancer.csv`, which contains information for determining whether a breast cancer diagnosis is positive or negative.Dataset that i used in the [link](https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset)

 ## Features